 Lesa started working toward self-sufficiency while still living in suburbia and working a regular job as an engineer and manager.
 She and her partner Randy first purchased Bramblestone Farm in 2000.

-It was a 10-acre property in Northeast Ohio that they turned into a passive solar homestead.
-There, they raised chickens and goats, had a garden, and kept bees.
+Next they turned a 10-acre property in Northeast Ohio into a passive solar homestead.
+They raised chickens and goats there, had a garden, and kept bees.

 They sold the property in 2020 and now live in Hilton Head, but she continues to write about their farm adventures and plans to have gardens and honeybees at what she's dubbed "Bramblestone South."